Site blessing for new Te Uru Rākau and DOC offices in Rotorua

-A blessing is taking place at Scion this morning at the site of the new forestry service Te Uru Rākau building.
+A blessing has taken place at Scion this morning at the site of the new forestry service Te Uru Rākau building.

-Forestry Minister Shane Jones announced this morning the new building will be shared with the Department of Conservation.
+Forestry Minister Shane Jones announced the new building would be shared with the Department of Conservation.

 It will ultimately house some 50 Ministry for Primary Industries staff, with 25 of those from Te Uru Rākau.